 - Increase the speed and effectiveness of onboarding.

-How to make knowledge management more effective for your company
+How to use knowledge management tools to benefit your company?

 In order to be as effective as possible for a company, knowledge management needs to have a few qualities.